sbarretthoy/Python-InstacartAnalysis/README.md

 ## Data

-Open source data from instacart was used throughout this analysis as well as a fabricated customers dataset created by CareerFoundry for the purposes of this project.
+Open source data from Instacart was used throughout this analysis as well as a fabricated customers dataset created by CareerFoundry for the purposes of this project.

 “The Instacart Online Grocery Shopping Dataset 2017”, Accessed from www.instacart.com/datasets/grocery-shopping-2017 via Kaggle